Ireland

 2021-2027

-This section provides information about the control system and national guidance set up in Ireland for the 2021-2027 programming period.
-The costs associated with this control are indicated so they can be planned for in your project's budget.
+This section provides information on the system set up for control in Ireland for the 2021-2027 programming period.

 2014-2020